nginxinc/nginx-basics-workshops/Plus/labs/lab0/prerequisites.md

 3. If you do not have a current license, you can request a 30-Day Trial License for free, here: https://www.f5.com/trials/free-trial-nginx-plus-and-nginx-app-protect .
 It takes several minutes for the F5 Licensing system to send you an email, with a `one-time download link` to the License files.  `Save the nginx-repo.* files to your local storage`, you will need them before you start the Workshop.
 (NOTE: the nginx-repo.jwt file is not needed for this workshop, but download it for the Nginx Plus Ingress Workshop if you are interested in learning about Nginx Plus Ingress Controller for Kubernetes - your next NGINXperts Workshop!).
 4. If you do not have access to Nginx Plus, you can still take the NGINX OSS Basics Workshop, and get familiar with NGINX Open Source.

+## F5 Distributed Cloud Accout

+You will need an F5 Distributed Cloud account to complete the Nginx ONE Console lab exercises.
+If you do not have an Account, please contact your F5 Sales Representative for more information.

 ## Hardware Requirments